Grandmother killed, mother injured in Palmdale double-stabbing

 As the deputies arrived at the location, they made contact with the surviving victim, the suspect’s mother, who had visible trauma to her upper body.
 The suspect’s mother took the deputies inside the residence to the suspect’s grandmother, who had “significant trauma to her upper body,” the news release states.

-The suspect’s grandmother was pronounced dead at the scene, and the suspect’s mother was taken to a hospital and listed in stable condition, officials said
+The suspect’s grandmother was pronounced dead at the scene, and the suspect’s mother was taken to a hospital and listed in stable condition, officials said.

 A possible weapon was recovered at the location but authorities did not specify what it was.